Wytamma/beastiary/README.md

 ## Web API
 FastAPI that sends data from DB to the webapp and can be used to read samples from log flies.

-## Watcher
-Python class that watches files and updates DB with changes.

 ## BD (MEMORY)
 Protected by the CRUD